-The purpose of the risk priority number (RPN) from a probability and impact matrix is to provide a method for risk prioritization.
+The risk priority number (RPN) is derived from a probability and impact matrix and it provides a measure of risk priority.
 The RPN is the product of the risk frequency and severity values.
 The RPN is segregated into low, medium, and high risk zones, as shown in Figure 3.
-Generally, a low RPN should be targeted for all risks, a medium RPN may be acceptable under certain circumstances, and a high RPN is unacceptable.
-It is up to the user to define acceptability thresholds for their project.
-It is important to establish the basis for risk acceptability before analyzing risks.
+Generally, a low RPN should be targeted for all negative risks, a medium RPN may be acceptable under certain circumstances, and a high RPN is unacceptable.
+The user should define acceptability thresholds that are specific to their project.

 Figure 3.
-Risk priority number [8]
+Risk priority number [7]